 ** Relapse is not the end

 Many people think that if someone has quit a particular substance then using it again means they have failed and the proverbial "falling off the wagon" is a sign of failure.
 The truth is that relapse is actually quite common and part of the recovery process.
 It shows the user which recovery method is working and what is not.
-Through relapse triggers can be identified and recognizing triggers can help prevent further relapses.
+Oftentimes, through a relapse, individuals are able to identify and recognize triggers that can help them prevent further relapses.

 Recovering from an addiction can be a long and difficult process.
 It's important to take time and ease into it, getting as much help as possible.
 Some people decide enough is enough and try to quit without going through specialized treatment, but detoxing alone is unsafe and life-threatening.
-There are many ways to get treatment, including detoxing at a medical facility and pursuing outpatient therapeutic services.
-The most common type of treatment is inpatient detox with all-inclusive therapeutic services.
-Finding an addiction treatment for you or a loved one is the best chance one has in recovery, but one must be willing to recover in order to fully engage in treatment and take advantage of therapeutic treatment offered at rehab centers.
+There are many ways to get treatment, including detoxing at a medical facility and pursuing inpatient rehab therapeutic services.
+Finding an addiction treatment for you or a loved one is the best chance one has in recovery, but one must be willing to recover in order to fully engage in treatment and take advantage of the therapies offered at rehab centers.
 That been said, please research the treatment facility you are considering.
 Find here a few questions you should be asking before committing to an addiction treatment program.

 If you decide to receive treatment from us, our team is ready to help you get your questions answered.
 Florida Center for Recovery is accredited and certified by The Joint Commission, which sets the standard for delivery of safe and effective care of the highest quality and value for our clients.

 For more information, please call us at (800) 851-3291, visit our treatment program's page at https://www.floridacenterforrecovery.com/addiction-rehab/treatment-programs.php or click on the link below to send us an email.